ARTICLE UPDATE: 2/25/19

 Refunds should have immediately gone out to those aggrieved.
 However, because the money is split between a public and private entity, I’m afraid there will be very little if any money coming back to the innocent victims.

-In the meantime, if you get a red light camera ticket, don’t pay it.
+For now, if you get a red light camera ticket, don’t pay it.
 My firm will be happy to view the video for free and discuss your best option.
 As to the class action lawsuits . . . we’ll keep you posted.

 For more questions regarding Red Light Traffic Tickets and other Florida Violations, please contact us direct 866-374-8355